A solar cover in use as a pool heater

 If you are relining your pool or installing a new one, additional insulation prevents the ground from absorbing heat.

-While the pool loses most of its heat from evaporation or wind, the soil naturally absorbs heat.
-Installing rigid insulation between the pool wall and the liner prevents unwanted heat lost from the pool into the ground.
+Installing rigid insulation between the pool wall and the liner prevents heat from being lost from the pool into the ground.

 A diagram demonstrating how insulation works as a pool heater